The Health Leaders Fellowship program is a leadership development opportunity for health professionals of all types, at any stage in their career.

 Practicum (September – January): During the final months of the program you will practically apply the knowledge and skills developed during parts 1 and 2.
 You will work with local advocates to develop this special project designed to jump-start your hands-on engagement.

-Generous support for this training comes from the Joyce Foundation, the Energy Foundation, the Marisla Foundation, and Health Care Without Harm.
+Generous support for this training comes from the Joyce Foundation, the Energy Foundation, and the Marisla Foundation.

 Michigan Nurse Association – Continuing Education Provider Unit is an approved provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.